 If you have a sinus infection or are around someone who does, you're probably wondering if sinus infections are contagious.
 The answer is yes and no.

-If a sinus infection is caused by a virus like the flu or a cold, then that illness may be contagious.
-However, sinus infections themselves are generally not contagious.
+If a sinus infection is caused by a virus like the flu or cold virus, then that illness is most likely contagious.
+But it also depends on the individual.
 For example, you and a family member could both have the same flu or cold, but only one of you ends up with a sinus infection afterwards.
-This is typically due to personal health, immune function and environmental factors.
+This is typically due to personal health, immune function, environmental factors and your nasal anatomy.

 You should always practice good hygiene like frequent hand-washing to avoid spreading any contagious diseases.